 Showing how a diet works in other primates is one step short of showing that it would work in humans.
-In the 1980s several colonies of animals were put on calorie restricted diets and have been kept on that diet until the present.
+In the 1980s, several colonies of animals were put on calorie restricted diets.
+They have been kept on that diet until the present.

 Severe Calorie Restriction Prolongs Life?
 Kind Of, Maybe

 Two centers working with primates are beginning to show an interesting difference.
+It may not be calories that make a difference in life span.
 The animals in the different colonies are the same species and are very similar.
 The diet of the animals is very similar.
 Both had the same proportion of protein, fats and carbohydrates.
-They both put the experimental animals on 30% fewer calories than the controls.
+Both centers put the experimental animals on 30% fewer calories than the controls.
 But there was a difference in the results.

 The difference was in the control groups.
 In the control group for the animals with the best results from restricting calories, the control group got 30% of their calories from sucrose.
 In the other control group only 4% of calories came from sucrose.

 The increased sucrose in the first control group made the control group do a lot worse than the calorie restricted group.
 Just restricting the sucrose improved the second control group so much that the calorie restricted group hardly did any better.